 Dilley and Neville fenced off a 1.74-acre demonstration plot with a portable electric fence, and Dilley left a herd of 19 goats inside for 20 days during October.

-Before (above) and after the nearly three-week project.
+Before (left) and after the nearly three-week project.
 (Kentucky Department of Agriculture photos)

-“The goats made a good, positive, signi cant difference,” Neville said.
+“The goats made a good, positive, significant difference,” Neville said.
 “My wife, for example, who’s kind of a layperson when it comes to goats, said, ‘I can’t believe what kind of job they did.’

 “It would’ve taken several men several days using a lot of chemicals and a lot of machine work to do what cost us 25 cents an hour.”

-The demonstration impressed Henry County extension agent Levi Berg, who told Neville he wants to hold a goat-clearing eld day at Hillsboro Ranch this spring.
+The demonstration impressed Henry County extension agent Levi Berg, who told Neville he wants to hold a goat-clearing field day at Hillsboro Ranch this spring.

 “It’s a totally green project,” Dilley said.
 “The only fuel used is diesel to get [the goats] here and back.”

 Dr. Ken Andries, a small ruminant specialist at Kentucky State University specializing in goats, made the drive from Frankfort to see the ranch before and after the demonstration.
 He is currently working to assess the potential of grazing as an organic weed management tactic.

 Another guest was Jason Canuel, assistant director at Louisville Metro Parks, which is reportedly having trouble controlling invasive species, such as honeysuckle, at some of its older parks, like Cherokee.